nearbytes/community/README.md

 - Improve sync, replay performance, and storage interoperability
 - Publish clearer implementation, security, and integration documentation

-## License

-Open source — contributions are welcome under this repository’s license.

 ## Contact

 Have questions or want to contribute?
 Open an issue or a pull request and mention the maintainers, or write to vincenzoml at gmail dot com.